numinit/nixpkcs/README.md

         #    "keyUsage=critical,digitalSignature,keyEncipherment"
         #    "extendedKeyUsage=clientAuth"
         # ];

-        # Certificate (and key) validity in days.
-        validityDays = 365 * 3;

-        # Number of days prior to expiration this key should be renewed and replaced.
-        # Set to 0 to disable auto-renewal.
-        # renewalPeriod = 14;

         # File containing the user PIN.
 Usually 8 digits but can be more.
         pinFile = "/etc/user.pin";